jonathanlermitage/tikione-steam-cleaner/README.md

-# TikiOne Steam Cleaner - the best companion of Steam users
+## TikiOne Steam Cleaner - The best companion of Steam users

+###### *Info: You are an IT or industrial company which has an office in France?
+I'm open to hiring: I will integrate an engineering school (Computer Science and Mathematics) in September, and I look for a three-year contract (part-time at school, part-time work).
+See my [devblog](http://netbeanscolors.org/inge/) for details (in French).*

 Tikione Steam Cleaner is an open source and free software written in Java7 and helps you to find and remove all games's redistribuable packages downloaded by Steam (http://store.steampowered.com).
+For MS Windows only.

 TikiOne Steam Cleaner is built with [NetBeans 7.3](http://netbeans.org) and the latest version of Oracle JDK7.

 ![Screenshot](http://netbeanscolors.org/files/steamcleaner_2.png)

-## How to build, test and package TikiOne Steam Cleaner
+### How to build, test and package TikiOne Steam Cleaner

 To build the project: